erfan4lx/Telegram-Fake-Vote-Sender/README.md

 # TelegramMassVoteUp
-Send Bulk fake votes with your accounts by this tool.
+Send Bulk fake poll votes with your accounts by this tool.

 Contact with me to get the Password of Zip file on :